-Disciplinary Correspondence
+1. Disciplinary Correspondence

-All disciplinary correspondence will be sent to the student's official Terra State Community College e-mail address listed with the Office of Student Records.
+All disciplinary correspondence will be sent to the student's official Terra State Community College e-mail address and/or current mailing address as listed with the Office of Student Records.
 The College reserves the right to use other reasonable means to notify students.

-Filing Complaints
+2. Filing Complaints

 Any member of the College community may file charges against any student for misconduct.
-Charges shall be prepared in writing and directed to the Vice President of Student and Enrollment Services.
+Charges shall be prepared in writing and directed to the Dean of Student Success or designee.
 Any charge should be submitted as soon as possible after the event takes place, preferably within forty-eight hours.
-The Vice President of Student and Enrollment Services will designate himself/herself or a Student Conduct Officer.
+The Dean of Student Success will designate himself/herself or a Student Conduct Officer.
 In cases of academic dishonesty and plagiarism, the Student Conduct Officer designated may be an academic official such as an academic dean.
 While action on a complaint of violating a College rule or regulation is pending, the status of the student shall not be altered except for reasons outlined in Section J.

-Presumption of Non-Violation
+3. Presumption of Non-Violation